Jarthianur/TestPlusPlus/README.md

 *Note that it is not possible to write multiple testsuites, or tests in one line, as it would break name generation.*
 To run and report all tests, just create a reporter and call its `report()` function in your `main()`, as seen in the examples.
 Alternatively invoke the `SCTF_DEFAULT_MAIN(...)` macro in one of your source files and pass it a call to any reporter factory method.
-In order to run tests in multiple threads, you have to enable OpenMP at compilation (e.g. for gcc add `-fopenmp` flag).
+In order to run tests in multiple threads you have to enable OpenMP at compilation (e.g. for gcc add `-fopenmp` flag).
+Every output to stdout, or stderr from inside tests is captured per testcase, and can be included in the report.

 ### Test Styles